Student Counselling Service

 The Student Counselling and Mental Health Service is in full support of the strike action by the University and College Union (UCU) taking place in February and March 2018.

-Although the service will remain open throughout the strikes, please be aware that there will be a more limited service provision on days in which strike action is due to take place and there will be no 1:00pm intake session on Thursday 22nd February.
+Although the service will remain open throughout the strikes, please be aware that there may be a more limited service provision on days in which strike action is due to take place.
 If you have any concerns about how the strikes may impact your contact with the service, please contact the service or your individual practitioner.

 At our daily Intake session, we make it as easy as possible for students to have an initial consultation with a team member.
 This is a brief session of up to 20 minutes, to let us find out what has brought you to see us and to discuss how we may be able to help.
 [Please note: We do not provide letters of support for Extenuating Circumstances, following an Initial Consultation.]